Barton Springs Municipal Pool

 When the Texas sun is scorching on your Austin getaway and you need cooling off, only one location will suffice: Barton Springs Municipal Pool.

-Along with being an entertaining destination, Barton Springs Municipal Pool is a federally protected habitat for the endangered Barton Springs Salamander.
+Along with being an entertaining destination, the pool is a federally protected habitat for the endangered Barton Springs Salamander.

 Barton Springs Municipal Pool whispers tales of conservation, recreation, and community importance stories.
 The waters reflect Austin's commitment to preserving natural beauty and history for future generations.

-There's more to Barton Springs Municipal Pool than swimming.
-Visiting is an experience peppered with intriguing facts and unique features.
+There's more to Barton Springs Municipal Pool than swimming, so let's explore some intriguing facts and unique features.

 Barton Springs Municipal Pool is also in the Zilker Metropolitan Park, adding fun-filled adventures and events to explore.

-A regular guest at the pool, who is also federally protected, is the Barton Springs Salamander.
+The Barton Springs Salamander is a regular guest at the pool and is federally protected.
 This endangered species is found nowhere else in the world and plays a significant role in the conservation efforts surrounding the springs.
 The harmless salamander grows to ½-3" long, is speckled, and prefers rocky habitats.

 Another fascinating aspect is the pool's natural filtration system, which completely replenishes the water every 8-12 hours.
 This ensures that swimmers enjoy some of the cleanest, freshest waters available, a natural luxury that's hard to come by in urban areas.

 Visiting Barton Springs Municipal Pool is an essential part of any Austin vacation.
-Not only does it offer a unique swimming experience in the heart of Texas, but it also provides a lens through which to appreciate the natural and historical narrative of the area.
+It offers a unique swimming experience and a lens through which to appreciate the area's natural and historical importance.

 Getting There